 - If you choose to go in-person, you will still need to provide the same type of information required by phone.
 It may help to have a social security attorney at your side.
 A good lawyer will understand how to fully and properly present all necessary information.

 - Once your application passes this stage, the office will forward your claim and case to the Disability Determination Services (DDS) office of your state.
-Medical experts and disability specialists in the DDS office will consult your own doctors for more information.
+Medical experts and disability specialists in the DDS office will consult with your doctors for more information.

 DDS specialists will assess the following areas of your condition(s):